Kristina01111000/WordPressTheme/README.md

-		-> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> set up forwarded email with admin first name for dr w
+		-> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> set up forwarded email with admin first name for dr w -> update php and wordpress on inmotion site in cpanel

 	To Do: